 A vaginally stimulated orgasm, more commonly known as G-spot orgasm, requires internal stimulation of the vagina, as you might have guessed!
-While the clitoris and other parts of the body can be brought into play along the way, this orgasm types makes the vagina the star of the show.
+While the clitoris and other parts of the body can be brought into play along the way, this orgasm type makes the vagina the star of the show.
+Experiment with internal stimulation by inserting a finger into the vagina and pressing upward, otherwise try a g-spot vibrator or dildo.
 Keep in mind that not everyone can achieve this type of orgasm, and there’s nothing wrong with you if you can’t.
 In fact, most women aren’t able to orgasm through vaginal stimulation alone.

 Full understanding of the mysterious G-spot has eluded scientists, researchers and explorers for thousands of years.
 Some believe that the G-spot is simply a retracted or enlarged clitoris.
 Others think it’s a set of nerve endings attached to the clitoris.
 And some people don’t think it exists at all!
 Whatever the case may be, it’s safe to say the G-spot is often misunderstood.
 We do know that there isn’t any scientific evidence to back up the belief that vaginal or G-spot orgasm is superior to any other type of orgasm, but if it feels good for you, that’s all that matters!